TrietPham258/TryOn/README.md

 # TryOn
 A Python application made with KivyMD and SQLite3

+How to try this app on android --> Download the apk file (warning: currently only work with android version <= 9)

-How to run this program --> End of file
+How to run this program on PC--> End of file

 Presentation and App screencast: https://youtu.be/c4juUqtDezw